Amarilli/sqlalchemy-challenge/README.md

 2. I used the SQLAlchemy `create_engine()` function to connect to my SQLite database.

-3. I use the SQLAlchemy `automap_base()` function to reflect my tables into classes, and then save references to the classes named station and measurement.
+3. I use the SQLAlchemy `automap_base()` function to reflect my tables into classes and then save references to the classes named station and measurement.

 4. I linked Python to the database by creating a SQLAlchemy session.

 5. I performed a **precipitation analysis** and then a **station analysis** by completing the steps in the following two subsections:

-#### Precipitation Analysis
+### Precipitation Analysis

 - Find the most recent date in the dataset.